vanyasem/InfANT/README.md

 ###Summary
 **InfANT*** is an open-source antivirus project written in C#.
-It was created by 2 Russian students in a few months.
+It was created by 2 Russian students in a few months and is distributed under the MIT license.

 Currently, it has 2 languages: English (main) and Russian.
 If you want to - you can translate LanguageResources.resx and pull it to my fork.